 Remove the corn cob covers with a sharp knife.
 Then remove the kernels by slicing them off the cob.

-Place the corn kernels, salt, coconut oil, nutritional yeast into a blender.
+Place the corn kernels, salt, coconut oil, and nutritional yeast into a blender.

-Blend all the ingredients until it is a smooth paste.
+Blend all the ingredients until they form a smooth paste.

 Once it's done, allow it to cool off at room temperature and add garnish.

 Serve with other side dishes, like Tapioca with Kombu.